Texas U.S. House District 7 (CC)

 The U.S. healthcare system is currently the most expensive in the world (by almost a factor of 2 - relative to European countries (OECD)) but ranked 15th to 30th in terms of quality.
 Many Americans (46%) struggle to afford the premiums, deductibles and out-of-pockets and yet the medical industry realized extremely healthy profits (in excess of 39% ROE, "Healthcare Providers and Services," "Pharmaceutical Companies" at 17% and "Hospitals (the 24% that are for profit) & Healthcare Facilities" near 69% (NYU Stern), "Healthcare Insurance", 18.5% (NAIC)).
 Medicare spending was $944.3 billion in 2022, or 21 percent of total NHE (National Health Expenditures).
 Medicaid spending at $805.7 billion in 2022, or 18 percent of total NHE.
 Private health insurance spending was $1,289.8 billion in 2022, or 29 percent of total NHE.
 Healthcare costs contribute significantly to our national deficits and the fact is that we are an aging population: 18% of the population is age 65+ and contribute 35% of the annual healthcare costs.

 Note: Many think that medical liability and lawsuits increase health care costs.
-And they do, but the estimate is about 2.4%.
-What needs to be better controlled are the 70% of medical malpractice lawsuits that are "non-meritorious & dropped."
+And they do, and the estimate is about 2.4%.
+In the U.K., the cost for doctor liability insurance (GP) is 1/12 of that of a U.S. doctor.
+In British law, any doctor who can show that he was following the guidelines approved by NICE for a particular treatment or procedure is immune from a malpractice claim.
+Also, in the U.S. what needs to be better controlled are the 70% of medical malpractice lawsuits that are "non-meritorious & dropped."
 Defending these lawsuits is expensive, time consuming and stressful for doctors.

 The way to get administrative costs down is through standardization.
 "Standardization occurs when big participants decide they want it.
 In healthcare, the big participant is the government.
 Only the federal government has the buying power and administrative reach to force payers and providers to adopt billing and interface rules.
 The federal government could commit to a date by which all interactions are standardized and set up the infrastructure to make that happen.
 To date, however, the public sector has shirked its responsibility."
 The previous quote was from David Cutler (Harvard Magazine).